Back Pain Treatment Options for Acute and Chronic Back Pain

 Daily activities such as improper lifting, muscle tension, lifting heavy objects, over-stretching, twisting and standing or driving for long periods of time can also contribute to back pain.

 The spine specialists at UH will perform a physical evaluation and talk with you about your medical history and symptoms to determine the causes of your back pain - so we can develop the most effective back pain treatment path.

-Fortunately, the majority of back pain cases are acute and improve with conservative treatments such as rest, anti-inflammatory pain medications, muscle relaxants, steroid injections, hot or cold compresses and physical therapy.
+Fortunately, the majority of back pain cases are acute and improve with conservative back pain treatments such as rest, anti-inflammatory pain medications, muscle relaxants, steroid injections, hot or cold compresses and physical therapy.

-If your back pain worsens or persists for a few weeks or makes it difficult for you to perform your daily activities, our spine specialists will evaluate your condition and inform you of your treatment options.
+If your back pain worsens or persists for a few weeks or makes it difficult for you to perform your daily activities, our back pain specialists and doctors will evaluate your condition and inform you of your chronic back pain treatment options.

-Usually, we only recommend surgery if your back pain does not respond to conservative treatments or is caused by structural problems such as herniated disc or spinal stenosis.
-In the event surgery is right for you, we will focus on minimally invasive procedures that involve smaller incisions and allow for faster healing and recovery.
+Typically, we only recommend surgery if your back pain does not respond to conservative treatments or if your pain is caused by structural problems such as herniated disc or spinal stenosis.
+In the event that surgery is right for you, we will focus on minimally invasive procedures that involve smaller incisions and allow for faster healing and recovery.